 Discover the Habitat and Life Cycle of the Larder Beetle.

 These store product pests are not often seen, but what are Larder Beetles?
-They are one of the family of hide beetles.
+Larder beetles are a type of beetle that is commonly found in homes, particularly in the kitchen and food storage areas.
+They are one of the families of hide beetles.
 The purpose of this blog is to introduce you to the ladder beetle.
-The reason for this is so if you ever come across one, you are able to identify it and the according action taken place.
-They are easily identifiable so it should not be to difficult.
+The reason for this is so if you ever come across one, you are able to identify it and the according action is taken place.
+They are easily identifiable so it should not be too difficult.

 The Life Cycle of the Larder Beetle.